robotnic/angular-xmpp-services/README.md

 # angular-xmpp-services

-This is a library talks to a xmpp server and generates a model { dynamic json }, ready to use for directives.
+This is a library talks to a xmpp server and generates a model { dynamic json }, ready to use for controllers and directives.
+Serverside <a href="https://github.com/xmpp-ftw/xmpp-ftw">xmpp_ftw</a> is needed.

 ![structure](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/master/src/assets/docimg/structure.png)

-The library send and receives xmpp stanzas.
+The library sends and receives xmpp stanzas.
 Based on this messages a model (json tree) is build.
-The lib also handels the rendering timing by sending promise notify messages. https://docs.angularjs.org/api/ng/service/$q
+The lib also handels the render timing by sending promise notify messages. https://docs.angularjs.org/api/ng/service/$q

 * No $rootScope messaging needed